celia103/W11-Dynamic-README-Generator/README.md

 Once installed, run the application using the command 'node index.js' in the terminal.
 Follow the interactive prompts to input your project details.
 The generator will create a README file based on your responses.
 ![screenshot.png](./assets/images/Screenshot.png)

-For a visual walkthrough, please refer to /assets/video/Walkthrough.mp4.
+For a visual walkthrough, watch it on the Google drive: [https://drive.google.com/file/d/14Sn2vEiKDATYwP-RkELpf2TBitlOmRJB/view?usp=sharing](https://drive.google.com/file/d/14Sn2vEiKDATYwP-RkELpf2TBitlOmRJB/view?usp=sharing).
+Or please refer to /assets/video/Walkthrough.mp4.
-Or watch it on the Google drive: [https://drive.google.com/file/d/18glC3eU4tpjXbad_-TObvT0dLrISj5mH/view?usp=sharing](https://drive.google.com/file/d/18glC3eU4tpjXbad_-TObvT0dLrISj5mH/view?usp=sharing)

 The walkthrough is divided into two parts: